timothyericsson/Lab-Time/README.md

-Are you tired of fake-time or other tools that handle synching your clock with the target lab?
+Are you tired of faketime or wrangling other tools to handle synching your clock with the target lab?
+This is the tool for you!

-Please place this script into /usr/bin or another directory in sudo secure_path, don't forget to chmod +x the file after creation
+Please place this script into /usr/bin or another directory in sudo secure_path, and don't forget to chmod +x the file after creation

 Usage: